ietf-dmsc/Charter/dmsc-charter.md

 ### **7. Security Considerations**

 Security is a critical aspect of AI agent gateway based multi-agent collaboration.
 The working group will place significant emphasis on AI agent gateway to ensure trustworthiness, and authorization among agents, as well as the confidentiality and integrity of the data they process.
-Specifically, this includes:
+Specifically, this includes:<br>
-* Secure agent registration and identity verification
-* Protection against common security threats, such as spoofing and man-in-the-middle attacks
+* Authentication: Implement robust authentication mechanisms at the AI Agent Gateway to verify the identity of agents attempting to access the gateway, preventing unauthorized agents from joining the collaboration ecosystem.<br>
+*	Authorization: Establish access control policies at the AI Agent Gateway to enforce fine-grained permissions, ensuring that agents only access resources and perform actions that are authorized by the end-user or administrative policies.<br>
+*	Encrypted Communication: Mandate encrypted communication for all interactions involving the AI Agent Gateway, preventing eavesdropping, tampering, and man-in-the-middle attacks.<br>

 ### **8. Related Works**
 The DMSC working group will leverage existing IETF protocols and standards where applicable, including: